xelalexv/dregsy/README.md

 ### Building

-The `Makefile` has targets for building the binary and *Docker* image, and other stuff.
+The `Makefile` has targets for building the binary and container image, and other stuff.
 Just run `make` to get a list of the targets, and info about configuration items.
 Note that for consistency, building is done inside a *Golang* build container, so you will need *Docker* to build. *dregsy*'s *Docker* image is based on *Alpine*, and installs *Skopeo* via `apk` during the image build.

 ### Testing